 b) Resolutions 101 and 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-c) the evolving role of the World Telecommunication Standardization Assembly, as reflected in Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,
+c) the evolving role of the World Telecommunication Standardization Assembly, as reflected in Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+d) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world,

 noting

+a) That machine to machine (M2M) connections are at present implemented using international telecommunication Numbering, Naming, Addressing and Identification resources, specified in ITU-T Recommendations, [as well as using other identification schemes developed in ITU-T ] [as well as using schemes developed in other Standards Development Organizations (SDOs)];

-a) the work in Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T), on investigating the evolutionary aspect of the numbering system, including the "future of numbering", considering next-generation networks (NGN) and future networks (FN) as the working environment of the numbering system in the future;
+b) the work in Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T), on investigating the evolutionary aspect of the numbering system, including the "future of numbering", considering next-generation networks (NGN) and future networks (FN) as the working environment of the numbering system in the future;

+c) the establishment of ITU-T Study Group 20 on Internet of Things and Smart Cities and Communities;

-b) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;
+d) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;

-c) the emerging issues concerning administrative control for international telecommunication service-based numbers;
+e) the emerging issues concerning administrative control for international telecommunication service-based numbers;

-d) the forthcoming issues concerning the convergence of numbering, naming, addressing and identification systems along with the development of NGN and FNs, and associated issues concerning security, signalling, portability and migration;
+f) the forthcoming issues concerning the convergence of numbering, naming, addressing and identification systems along with the development of NGN and FNs, and associated issues concerning security, signalling, portability and migration;

-e) the growing demand for numbering/identification resources for communications referred to as machine-to-machine (M2M);
+g) the growing demand for numbering and identification resources for Internet of Things (IoT) in general and for communications referred to as machine-to-machine (M2M);

-f) the need for principles and a roadmap for the evolution of international telecommunication resources, which would be expected to help the timely, predictable deployment of advanced identification technologies,
+h) the need for principles and a roadmap for the evolution of international telecommunication resources, which would be expected to help the timely, predictable deployment of advanced identification technologies,

-thingwobtained by ing the identifier

-and to lead the ITU-T efforts in this subject

-Handle System
+bearing in mind

+a) the information about each "object" in the Internet of Things environment could [potentially] have its own [unique, persistent] identifier, which could be [potentially] resolved; [by the identifier of the object]

+b) the difference between object identifier and object address;

+c) [the need for a platform which enables interoperability of heterogeneous identity management systems on a global scale],

+recognizing further

+a) that Recommendation ITU-T X.1255provides a framework for discovery of identity management information;

+that Council 16 confirmed that the study of technical aspects of DOA is a matter of the relevant ITU study groupsb)

+d) ongoing work and studies in Study Group 2 on Numbering, Naming, Addressing and Identification for IoT (NNAI for IoT);e)

+resolves to instruct ITU-T Study Group 20

+1 to continue its activities on studying IoT Identification , in liaison, [when necessary], with the other relevant study groups ;

+2 to develop the necessary Recommendations regarding IoT Identifiers and identification schemes;

+3 [to study ways and means to overcome the challenges of interoperability between/among heterogeneous identification schemes, taking into account the Handle System in this context];3 [to study ways and means to overcome the challenges of interoperability between/among heterogeneous identification schemes,

-resolves to instruct ITU-T Study Group 2, within the mandate of ITU-T
+further instructs ITU-T Study Group 2, within the mandate of ITU-T

-1 to continue studying, in liaison with the other relevant study groups, the necessary requirements for the structure and maintenance of telecommunication identification/numbering resources in relation to the deployment of IP-based networks and the transition to NGN and FN;
+1 to continue studying, in liaison, [when necessary], with the other relevant study groups, the necessary requirements for the structure and maintenance of telecommunication identification/numbering resources in relation to the deployment of IP-based networks and the transition to NGN and FN;

 2 to ensure the development of the administrative requirements for identification/numbering resource management systems in NGN and FN;